Porsche: The new Evo 911 GT3 R is absolutely majestic

 Porsche six-speed sequential constant-mesh gearbox; shift paddles on the

-steering wheel with electronic shift actuator; mechanical limited slip differential
+steering wheel with electronic shift actuator

 Body